maxcelant/archive/Istio in Action/Chapter 10 - Troubleshooting the Data Plane.md

 ### Troubleshooting Walkthrough
 This is to find where traffic might be getting stuck and not reaching a particular service.

-1. Make sure that the traffic is reaching the gateway.
+1. Make sure that the traffic is reaching the gateway using `listeners`.

 ```bash
 istioctl pc listeners \